 - SEIP 402 Collaboration for Student Success (3 credits)

 Fall 3 (Semester 8, 3-12 credits): Applying Knowledge through Student Teaching and Internship

 Every student will complete student teaching.
 There are multiple formats and credit requirements for the student teaching experience based on prior degrees, prior licensure, and the school site placement and employment details.
 It will be important to work with your advisor to register for the correct student teaching coursework.

-Note: Degree-seeking students will need a total of 120 credits to complete an undergraduate degree.
-These credits will be fulfilled using the prior coursework you bring with you and the credits from the coursework included in this sequence.
-It will be important to work with your Transition to Teaching advisor to individually determine how your prior coursework meets requirements from this sequence and what coursework will be needed to complete your degree.
+Note: A total of 120 credits are needed to complete an undergraduate degree.
+These credits are fulfilled using the prior coursework you bring with you and credits from the coursework included in this sequence.
+It will be important to work with your SETT: Transition to Teaching advisor to individually determine how your prior coursework meets requirements from this sequence and what coursework will be needed to complete your degree.

 Go to the UW System application, and follow the directions to provide your individual information and academic background.

 Here is some information to assist with particular portions of the application:

 - Select: Yes to "degree-seeking"